 You must obtain a judgment from the Quebec court system that confirms the existence of damages and that determines the amount of compensation, if applicable.
 How do you do this?

 - If you are claiming $15,000 or less, apply to Small Claims Court.

 - If you are claiming between $15,000.01 and $69,999.99, apply to the Civil Division of the Quebec court.

 - If you are claiming $70,000$ or more, apply to Quebec Superior Court.

 Make sure to sue the contractor AND the guarantor.
 If the contractor goes bankrupt, the legal proceedings can then continue with the guarantor.

-If your efforts to obtain compensation have been fruitless, you may, as a last resort, file a licence security claim.
-To find out if you are eligible and to consult the procedures, visit the webpage Is Your Claim Eligible for Licence Security? .
+If your efforts to obtain compensation have been fruitless, you may, as a last resort, file a licensed security claim.
+To find out if you are eligible and to consult the procedures, visit the webpage Is Your Claim Eligible for Licence Security?

 Filing a complaint against your contractor

 You may also, simultaneously with the steps listed above, file a complaint against your contractor with Reno-Assistance and with RBQ.
 This will consequently allow Reno-Assistance and RBQ to document the file.
 Your facts will be entered into the contractor’s file and taken into consideration as part of the RBQ’s professional assessment and qualification process, which may impact the entrepreneur’s standing and may lead to the withdrawal of privileges in the Reno-Assistance reference network.

 Attention: Filing a complaint against a contractor at RBQ is not a claim.
 This complaint will be treated independently of the claim.